 Mt.
-Emei located in Leshan City, Sichuan Province is one of the most well-known summer destinations in China.
+Emei located in Leshan City, Sichuan Province.
+It's one of the most well-known summer destinations in China.
 It is towering, beautiful, and mysterious which seems like a huge green screen standing in the southwest of the Chengdu Plain.

 Mount Emei consists of 4 scenic regions, Baoguo Temple, Wannian Temple, Qingyin Pavilion and Golden Summit.

 The Baoguo Temple located at the foot of the Mt.
-Emei is the largest temple on the Mount Emei.
-Built during the years of Wanli period in the Ming Dynasty, It is the place where the Mt.
+Emei is the largest temple on Mount Emei.
+Built during the years of Wanli period in the Ming Dynasty, it is the place where the Mt.
 Emei Buddhist Society is located.

-Wanian Temple, one of the eight largest temples on the Mount Emei was first built in the in the East Jin Dynasty and was renamed as White Water Puxian Temple after a series of devastation and reconstruction.
-There are five halls lay in a tiered style of the Temple including the Buddha Maitreya, Hallthe Mountain Gate, Wei'e Treasure Hall, Brick Hall, the Treasure Hall of Great Hero.
+Wanian Temple, one of the eight largest temples on Mount Emei was first built in the East Jin Dynasty and was renamed as White Water Puxian Temple after a series of devastation and reconstruction.
+There are five halls lay in a tiered style of the Temple including the Buddha Maitreya Hall, the Mountain Gate, Wei'e Treasure Hall, Brick Hall, the Treasure Hall of Great Hero.

-Qingyin Pavilion was built in Tang Dynasty by a Buddhist monk whose Buddhism spiritualism exists today around the mountain.
+Qingyin Pavilion was built in the Tang Dynasty by a Buddhist monk whose Buddhist spiritualism exists today around the mountain.
 The pavilion displays a fine natural picture with pavilions, towers, corridors exquisitely combined with waters and hills.

-Mount Emei was enlisted as one of the world natural and cultural heritage by the UNESCO in 1996.
+Mount Emei was enlisted as one of the world's natural and cultural heritage by UNESCO in 1996.